a0xnirudh/docs/pages/Introduction/install.md

 The project files must be on the webroot or else location redirection's will fail to work and hence project won't work properly.
 "%}

-While visiting, since it's the first time (installation is not yet done), it will redirect to `/installation/index.php`, where we should enter the MySQL db credentials (user should have the permission to create database) and click on validate to see if the credentials are correct.
+To correctly initialize the database for the framework, the respective MySQL db credentials should be provided by the user and the same can be validated using the validate option provided.

 {% include image.html file="install.png" alt="Installing kurukshetra" caption="Installing and configuring kurukshetra" %}